Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 - My mentor, **Spencer Barriball**, who goes through the project with me and gives me some advice especially to improve UI and UX
 - **Ed Bradley** who gives me advice on several queries and difficulties I have throughout the project
-- Code Institute Tutor **Alan** who gives me guidance on how to solve the issue
+- Code Institute Tutor **Alan** who gives me guidance on how to solve an issue
+- Code Institute Tutor **Igor** who gives me guidance on how to solve an issue
 - **Code Institute Slack Members** who give me advice on queries I have throughout the project

 <div align="right"><a href="#top">🔝</a></div>